NamJeongkuk/ref_main/.github/ISSUE_TEMPLATE/Minihub_Implementation_ticket_template.md

 **Definition of Done:**
 - [ ] Update Confluence design page with any changes from implementation
 - [ ] Add integration tests
-- [ ] Run integration tests to ensure they still pass
 - [ ] Update GUI and ERD logger with new/changed ERDs
 - [ ] Bench test

 **Link to requirement(s):**
 Link to requirements in Confluence <add link here>

 **Link to design(s):**
 Link to designs in Confluence <add link here>